 As opposed to the on-contract, for-hire system in most Indian cities, auto rickshaws in Kolkata operate on fixed routes and on a shared basis.
 From a regulatory perspective, the West Bengal state transport department regulates auto-rickshaws in Kolkata through regional transport authorities (RTAs) that function at the district level, issuing route-based permits and other documents like fitness certificates, pollution under control certificates, etc. Operationally, auto-rickshaw operators are disciplined by the police and traffic guards.

-Auto rickshaws’ responsiveness to user needs and process that facilitate it:
+Auto rickshaws’ responsiveness to user needs and processes that facilitate it:

 A defining feature of Kolkata’s auto system is its responsiveness to user needs.
 Irregularities from the permitted routes–deviations, shorter routes and extensions, for example–emerge in response to changing needs, for instance the difference between peak and non-peak hour traffic, the need to service new areas of the city and to accommodate special requirements during Durga Puja festival in Kolkata.
 This last accommodation, in fact, is made under the aegis of the regional transport authorities (RTAs) and the police.